bbauska/Coursera-Bootstrap/readme.md

 And then following that you notice that I am using a font icon here for the phone.

-That\'s why I have i class fa fa-phone and then after the word call.
+That&apos;s why I have i class fa fa-phone and then after the word call.

 This is what enables to construct this blue button, that is included in this button bar here.